 Transcatheter aortic valve replacement (TAVR) is performed under general anesthesia, and the procedure usually takes 3 to 4 hours.
 You will remain in ICU until your doctor feels you can be transferred to a regular hospital room, where you will continue to be monitored.
 A physical therapist will evaluate you and help you start moving as soon as possible.
 The average ICU time is 1 day, and the average entire hospital stay for the procedure is 4 to 7 days.

-- Q What are the risks associated with LVADs?
+- Q What is the heart-lung machine?

 - Q When should I call my doctor after a PTCA procedure?